monkeyDarefeen/rfid_reader_csharp/README.md

 Once you run the program the name of the card reader should be shown in the top left corner.
+Place your card on the scanner and click get button to get the data.
 Remember to install the RFid Scanner driver.
 If any problem occurs let me know : arefeen1404@gmail.com